How to Prevent Algae Growth in Your Pool

 • Dirty filters or a poor water filtration system

-Ensuring your chemicals, circulation and filtration are all working as they should is key if you want to prevent issues with algae.
+Ensuring your chemicals, circulation and filtration are all working as they should is key if you want to prevent algae growth in your pool.

 Prevention as a Priority

-When it comes to pool care, oftentimes, prevention is better than tackling a problem once it’s occurred.
-It is easier to prevent algae spores from growing and multiplying than it is to eradicate a more intense problem.
+When it comes to pool care, prevention is better than tackling a problem once it’s occurred.
+It is easier to prevent algae growth in your pool than it is to eradicate a more serious problem.

-Here are some things you can do to stop algae from making a home in your pool.
+Here are some things you can do to prevent algae growth in your pool.

 1. Maintain Good Water Circulation